5. Processing unidimensional data#

 ## (2, 0)

-Using mathematical notation, we can denote the former with:
+Using mathematical notation, the former is denoted by:

-and read it as: let \(i\) be the index of the smallest element in the sequence.
+and we read it as “let \(i\) be the index of the smallest element in the sequence”.
 Alternatively, it is the argument of the minimum, whenever:

 i.e., the \(i\)-th element is the smallest.